sniksnoodle/opensim_map/README.md

 database user, password & name.
 Sample images are included in the image folder.
 Use your own map images, for optimal results.

+Please note: This code expects your grid regions to be arranged in a rectangle or square shape.
+Offline regions that do not generate a map tile, will cause the map rendering to be wrong.

-Place your map images inside the ./gridmap/images folder, all the images should be in the format map-1-x_cord-y_cord-objects.jpg This script is licenced under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication by snik snoodle on 18 August 2018.
+Place your map images inside the ./gridmap/images folder, all the images should be in the format map-1-x_cord-y_cord-objects.jpg

+This script is licenced under the CC0 1.0 Universal (CC0 1.0)
+Public Domain Dedication by snik snoodle on 18 August 2018.